universe-components/touchpoint/README.md

 ```

 ### Example
-Taking the Shanghai weather as an example, there is an entry Entry Agent and a Weather Agent.
+Taking the Shanghai weather as an example, there is an `Entry Agent` and a `Weather Agent`.

 ### Binding Agents
-If the Entry Agent and Weather Agent are deployed on the same node, you need to add the following code in Entry Agent to complete the binding:
+If the `Entry Agent` and `Weather Agent` are deployed on the same node, you need to add the following code in `Entry Agent` to complete the binding:
 ```kotlin
 // both Agents are APKs AgentSocket.bind(./"weather_agent.apk", BinderType.ANDROID_BINDER);